-INSIDE: Turn photos into easy to sew drawer and closet scented sachets.
-DIY easy handmade holiday gift ideas..
+INSIDE: Turn photos into easy to sew drawer and closet scented rice sachets.
+DIY easy handmade holiday or personalized gift ideas.

 So if you need an easy gift to give to that tough-to-buy-for friend (or your mother), pull out your printer and scour your phone for fun photos to craft these DIY scented photo sachets.
 Because who doesn’t want a great smelling sock drawer!

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

 How to Make DIY Scented Drawers Photo Sachets